DaniilPak/jscout/README.md

 # jscout

-Jscout is a lightweight utility designed to help you traverse JSON structures to find the first matching key and return its value.
-With its simple API, you can easily search deeply nested JSON objects or arrays for the data you need.
+Jscout is a utility designed to make everyday JSON work easier.
+It allows you to traverse JSON structures, update values effortlessly, check JSON validity, and even correct invalid JSON formats.
+With its straightforward API, it simplifies searching and manipulating deeply nested JSON objects or arrays for specific data.

+## Contributing

+If you have ideas for making JSON operations even easier, feel free to submit a pull request on GitHub.
+Contributions are always welcome!

 ## Installation